 - The programme of study shall comprise papers to the value of 120 points as prescribed for the option concerned in Part 1 of the Schedule.

-- A candidate who has completed the requirements for the Postgraduate Certificate in Primary Health Care, or the Postgraduate Certificate in General Practice, or the Postgraduate Certificate in Travel Medicine, shall be exempted from those papers in the programme for the diploma which have been previously passed for the certificate.
-No such paper may be used for an exemption in any other programme.
+- A candidate who has completed the requirements for the Postgraduate Certificate in Primary Health Care shall be credited with those papers in the programme for the diploma which have been previously passed for the certificate.

 Duration of the Programme

 The duration of the programme shall be one year of full-time study or the equivalent in part-time study.
 The programme must be completed within five years of admission.